Immigration history of Australia: Modern era

 In 1994–95, Australia accepted 87,000 immigrants, the last financial year before the Howard government was elected.
 Planned immigrant intake was reduced to 68,000 following the election of John Howard in 1996.

 In 2004–05, Australia accepted 123,000 new settlers, a 40% increase over the past 10 years.
 The largest number of immigrants (40,000 in 2004/05) moved to Sydney.
 The majority of immigrants came from Asia, led by China and India.
 There was also significant growth in student numbers from Asia, and continued high numbers of tourists from Asia.
 Planned immigrant intake in 2005-06 had more than doubled compared with the intake of 1996.

 As at 2007 immigration accounted just over half the overall growth in Australia's population.
-In N.S.W. and South Australia about three-quarters of the population growth could be attributed to immigration.
-The planned intake for 2007-08 was almost 153,000, plus 13,000 under the humanitarian program and in addition 24,000 New Zealanders were expected to migrate under specific trans-Tasman agreement.
+In New South Wales and South Australia about three-quarters of the population growth could be attributed to immigration.
+The planned intake for 2007-08 was almost 153,000, plus 13,000 under the humanitarian program and in addition 24,000 New Zealanders were expected to migrate under specific trans-tasman agreement.

 Since the 1988 Fitzgerald Inquiry, the quota for skilled and business migrants has risen compared with the quota for family reunions.
 Refugees that are granted a protection visa are eligible for standard social security benefits such as New start and Rent Assistance.